bugzilla/bugzilla/README.rst

     docker-compose up --build

-Then, you must configure your browser to use http://localhost:1091 as an HTTP proxy.
+Then, you must configure your browser to use localhost and port 1080 as an HTTP proxy.
 For setting a proxy in Firefox, see `Firefox Connection Settings`_.
 The procedure should be similar for other browsers.